EleniSevastaki/elenisevastaki.github.io/_posts/2022-10-11-Cnc-milling-machine.md

 **AXES**

+here you can start to adjust your axes to your desired center

 Click-> XY

 Press ->K

 Click-> (Z) Zero

 Click Z [2 ]

 For Z axis

 Press K

 Move axis to clear point with keys

+check with the metal plate if there is a connection, inp 1 will light green if not not check the aligator clip is fastened or if there particles on the milling bit or metal plate

 Press-> Z

 Safety measures-> OK

 press-> space bar to pause

+Take a picture of your coordinates in case of power outage.

 **STARTING WITH THE MACHINE**

 Starting the job

+Load part file -> folder

+open screw toolpath

+Use key to turn on spindle

+check for any irregularities on the spindle

+switch on the ventillation

+see if there is a green light and check the ventilation room

+wear ear and eyes protection

 **AFTER YOU FINISHED WITH YOUR JOB**

+-Stop the ventilation

+-Take out the screw of your material (remember that you counted the screw beforehand)

+-take out your material

+-Detach your parts away and sand them

+-vacuum the surface